 - How to do a basic backlink audit

-Here’s how I quickly look at the competition and their top-ranked pages:
+Here’s how to do a quick competitor analysis, including a look at their top-ranked pages:

-I don’t care what people say.
-SEMrush stacks up very well against Ahrefs.
-I use it just as much, if not, more for research purposes.
-Specifically, I love their keyword research part of their tool and on-page checker.
+I don’t care what people say, SEMrush stacks up very well against Ahrefs.
+I use it just as much, if not more, for research purposes.
+Specifically, I love the keyword research part of their tool and the on-page checker.

 Just keep in mind that user experience matters.
 Don’t just stuff your pages with the suggestions from these tools.

-You’re probably aware that I like to ask everyone detailed questions about their business or buying journey.
-Without doing this, we’re skipping a crucial step.
+You’re probably aware that I like to ask all of my clients detailed questions about their business or buying journey.
+Without doing this, we’d be skipping a crucial step.

-Larger clients with 100,000 or more visitors per month will get customer experience testing where we run split testing done on their most crucial pages.
+Larger clients with 100,000 or more visitors per month get customer experience testing, where we run split testing done on their most crucial pages.